omeka/Documentation/source/Reference/libraries/globals/public_url.rst

 .. php:function:: public_url()

-    Return a URL to the public theme.
+    Get a URL to the public theme.

     :returns: string